opulencephp/docs/http-basics.md

 <h4 id="responses">Responses</h4>
 Controller methods should return an instance of the [`Opulence\Http\Responses\Response`](http-requests-responses) class.
 If a response is not returned, whatever was returned will be wrapped up into a `200` response object.

+<h2 id="maintenance-mode">Maintenance Mode</h2>
+Sometimes, your application will need to go down for scheduled maintenance.
+To put your application into maintenance mode, run `php apex app:down`.
+To take it out of maintenance mode, run `php apex app:up`.